pierg/crome-web/documentation/back-end-api.md

 ### `"apply-conjunction"`
 #### Apply the conjunction operation
 * accepts :
-  * List of goals example
+  * A list of goals and the project id.
 * returns :
   * None
 * returns-via: `"operation-complete"`